TroyMatthewMcAdam-Mubiru/TroyMatthewMcAdam-Mubiru/README.md

 I am a BSc Computer Science student with a strong focus on cybersecurity, particularly in areas such as threat analysis, vulnerability assessment, and security operations.
 This GitHub repository serves as a portfolio of my technical development, showcasing hands-on projects that demonstrate my growing capabilities and commitment to the field.
 Through a combination of academic study and self-directed learning, I have developed a solid foundation in security concepts and practical tools.
 ## Objective

 I am a motivated student with a keen interest in cybersecurity, looking to begin my career as a Cybersecurity Analyst.
-I want to leverage my knowledge of security principles, threat analysis, and problem-solving skills to help protect organizations from cyber threats.
+I want to leverage my knowledge of security principles, threat analysis, and problem-solving skills to help protect organisations from cyber threats.
 I’m committed to learning continuously and contributing effectively to a dynamic security team.

 ## Skills